irenical/booty/README.md

 How the modules communicate with one another is outside of the scope of this project and should be solved by correcty modeling your application.
 It is also possible to use Booty in a servlet container.
 To do so, it should be called in the application Context Listener.

+[booty]:https://www.irenical.org/booty/booty.png "One day this png will be replaced for a unicode character"

 [maven]:http://search.maven.org/#search|gav|1|g:"org.irenical.booty"%20AND%20a:"booty"
 [maven img]:https://maven-badges.herokuapp.com/maven-central/org.irenical.booty/booty/badge.svg